Lower Saxony: Religion

-The 2011 census stated that a majority of the population were Christians (71.93%); 51.48% of the total population were members of the Evangelical Church in Germany, 18.34% were Catholics, 2.11% were members of other Christian denominations, 2.27% were members of other religions.
+The 2011 census stated that a majority of the population were Christians (71.93%); 51.48% of the total population were members of the Protestant Church in Germany, 18.34% were Catholics, 2.11% were members of other Christian denominations, 2.27% were members of other religions.
 25.8% have no denomination.
-Even though there is a high level of official belonging to a Christian denomination, the people – especially in the cities – are highly secular in behavior.
+Even though there is a high level of official belonging to a Christian denomination, the people – especially in the cities – are highly secular in behaviour.

-As of 2020, the Evangelical Church in Germany was the faith of 41.1% of the population.
+As of 2020, the Protestant Church in Germany was the faith of 41.1% of the population.
 It is organised in the five Landeskirchen named Evangelical Lutheran State Church in Brunswick (comprising the former Free State of Brunswick), Evangelical Lutheran Church of Hanover (comprising the former Province of Hanover), Evangelical Lutheran Church in Oldenburg (comprising the former Free State of Oldenburg), Evangelical Lutheran Church of Schaumburg-Lippe (comprising the former Free State of Schaumburg-Lippe), and Evangelical Reformed Church (covering all the state).

-Together, these member churches of the Evangelical Church in Germany gather a substantial part of the Protestant population in Germany.
+Together, these member churches of the Protestant Church in Germany gather a substantial part of the Protestant population in Germany.

 The Catholic Church was the faith of 16.3% of the population in 2020.
 It is organised in the three dioceses of Osnabrück (western part of the state), Münster (comprising the former Free State of Oldenburg) and Hildesheim (northern and eastern part of the state).
 The Catholic faith is mainly concentrated to the regions of Oldenburger Münsterland, the region of Osnabrück, the region of Hildesheim and in the Western Eichsfeld.

 42.6% of the Low Saxons were irreligious or adhere to other religions.
 Judaism, Islam and Buddhism are minority faiths.